Neurosurgery Research Symposium

 -

-Access the event brochure by clicking the link below to learn more about the 6th Annual Neurosurgery Research Symposium on March 26, 2025.
-This year’s theme, Engineering Approaches to Neurosurgery, will highlight the transformative role of engineering in neurosurgical advancements.
+Access the event brochure by clicking the link below to learn more about the 7th Annual Neurosurgery Research Symposium on March 18, 2026.
+This year’s theme, Nervous System Regeneration and Repair, will highlight groundbreaking research and neurosurgical advancements in rehabilitation and repair in brain, spinal cord and the periphery.
 Join us for a full day of research presentations, discussions, and insights from leading experts in the field.

 -